madalinoprea/ro.moprea.vplay/Readme.md

 Current status: alpha (don't be fulled by version number)

 ## TODO
+ - Nothing yet

+## Release Notes

+### Version 1.7
  - Add navigation buttons for series and episodes (Back to TV Show, Back to Series)

-## Release Notes

 ### Version 1.5
  - Loads subtitles available on Vplay